Soham murders: Suspicions

 Having participated in the search for the children, Huntley regularly asked police officers questions such as how their investigation was progressing and how long DNA evidence could survive before deteriorating.
 One of these officers observed three vertical scratches on Huntley's left jaw, each measuring approximately 3 cm, which he claimed had been recently inflicted by his dog.

 On 16 August, twelve days after the children's disappearance, Huntley and Carr were first questioned by police.
 Both were questioned for approximately seven hours.
-Each provided witness statements before being placed in a safe house in the village of Histon.
+Each gave witness statements before being placed in a safe house in the village of Histon.
 By this date, police had received information from several Grimsby residents who had recognised Huntley in the television interviews he had given, and recalled that he had been accused of rape several years earlier.
 Others said that, contrary to her televised claims, Carr had been socialising in Grimsby town centre on the night of the girls' disappearance, and was not at home in Soham as she had claimed to the media.

 The same evening, police conducted a thorough search of both 5 College Close and the grounds of Soham Village College where Huntley worked as a senior caretaker as the couple remained under police watch at separate locations outside Soham.
 Each room of Huntley's home had evidently been recently and meticulously cleaned with what was later described as being a "lemony" cleaning fluid, but the search of the home revealed many items of "major importance" to the investigation.
 The evidence and artefacts were not made public at the time, but the items recovered from the school grounds included items of clothing the girls had been wearing when last seen; their charred and cut Manchester United shirts were recovered from a bin in a hangar at Huntley's place of work.
 Fibres recovered from these garments were a precise match to samples retrieved from Huntley's body and clothing, as well as from 5 College Close.
 His fingerprints were recovered from the bin.

-Huntley's car was also forensically examined on 16 August.
+Huntley's Ford Fiesta was also forensically examined on 16 August.
 This revealed that the car had also been recently, extensively cleaned, but traces of a mixture of brick dust, chalk and concrete of the same type used to pave the road leading to where the girls' bodies would be discovered were found around the wheel arches and on and around the pedals.
 A cover from the rear seat was missing, and the lining of the boot had been recently removed and replaced with an ill-fitting section of household carpet.